 Independent Research Skills

-In the meantime, the following sites will give you some hints and tips on how to research the Internet more effectively helping you make sure you can trust the information you find on the web.
+The following sites will give you some hints and tips on how to research the Internet more effectively helping you make sure you can trust the information you find on the web:

 Below is a really useful tutorial on what goes on beneath the surface of Wikipedia and the pitfalls of using it as your only source of information.

 In addition there is valuable information on what constitutes plagiarism whilst this publication shows you how to cite your sources of information in a bibliography at the end of a piece of work so that you can avoid plagiarism.

 These authors and their series of books have been extremely popular with our year 7 and 8 students this past year.
 Here is a list of the most popular

 Liz Pichon, Tom Gates series

 Darren Shan, ZOM-B series